-These Creamy Pumpkin Pie Overnight Oats made with warm fall spices and chia seeds make a healthy breakfast to wake up to.
-Easily made vegan and gluten-free.
+These Creamy Pumpkin Pie Overnight Oats made with warm fall spices and chia seeds make a healthy breakfast to wake up to!
+These oats in a jar are easy to make vegan and gluten-free.
+Full of fall flavours, they have just the right amount of spice and sweetness!

-This little jar of pumpkin pie overnight oats is full of fall flavours to savour: pumpkin, cinnamon, pecans, and cranberries.
-It’s creamy, delicately sweet, and has that necessary crunch we crave from added nuts and dried fruit.
+They're creamy, delicately sweet, and they have that necessary crunch we crave from added nuts and dried fruit.
 I added pecans and cranberries to one jar and pumpkin seeds to another and both were delicious.

-Sometimes I love to experiment and try different flavours of overnight oats, or use whatever is in season, like these summertime Peach and Blueberry Overnight Oats.
-But this week, I opted for autumn flavours, because what symbolizes fall more than pumpkin?
+Sometimes I love to experiment and try different flavours of overnight oats or use whatever is in season, like these summertime Peach and Blueberry Overnight Oats.
+But this week, I opted for autumn flavours, because what symbolizes fall more than pumpkin spice?

 - they're convenient.
-Make a jar the night before (or make enough for a few days) and head to bed knowing that your breakfast will be ready and waiting for you in the morning.
+Mix the ingredients for a jar of overnight oats a the night before (or make enough for a few days) and head to bed knowing that your breakfast will be ready and waiting for you in the morning.
 Take time to sit and simply enjoy these creamy fall flavours, or grab it and go, eating later when you have time.

 - they'll keep you full and satisfied.
 Eating complex carbohydrates and protein in the morning helps you avoid spikes in your blood sugar.
 Oats are a good source of soluble fiber and take longer to digest, making you feel full.

 - adding chia seeds makes them even more nutritious.
 Chia seeds are an excellent source of fiber, protein, Omega-3 fatty acids and other micronutrients and are full of anti-oxidants.

 - they are quick to make the night before.
 You can head to bed knowing that your healthy breakfast will be working its magic in the fridge while you sleep.

 All you need to make these little jars of breakfast bliss are: